eomii/rules_ll/docs/quickstart/quickstart.md

     - An `x86_64` processor.
 You can check this via `uname -a`.
     - A Linux kernel with 64-bit support.
 You can check this via `getconf LONG_BIT`.
     - A `glibc` version that supports `mallinfo2`.
-This will be the case if `ldd --version` prints a value of at least ``2.33``.
+This is the case if `ldd --version` prints a value of at least ``2.33``.
     - A functional host toolchain for C++.
 Some distros have this by default, others require manual installation of a recent version of Clang or GCC.
-      This toolchain will be used to compile the upstream versions of Clang and clang-tidy that are used to build `ll_*` targets.
+      This toolchain is used to compile the upstream versions of Clang and clang-tidy that are used to build `ll_*` targets.
     - For Nvidia GPU toolchains, a GPU with compute capability of at least `5.2`.
-This will be the case for 10xx series GPUs and up, as well as some `9xx` series GPUs.
+This is the case for 10xx series GPUs and up, as well as some `9xx` series GPUs.
 A full list of compute capabilities can be found at
       <https://developer.nvidia.com/cuda-gpus>.
     - As a rough guideline, at least 10GB of disk space for fetched dependencies and build artifacts.
 Using all toolchains, debug and optimization modes